Octopus Electric Vehicles Logo

 Fast charging or home charging

 This is the most common type of home charging and takes between four to eight hours.
 Home Chargers tend to use a Type 2 connector.
-This type of charger is the perfect charger to pair with Intelligent Octopus Go, our EV specialist tariff rate that fills your car with green energy overnight.
+This type of charger is the perfect charger to pair with Intelligent Octopus Go, and our exclusive EV Saver rate that fills your car with green energy overnight, and saves you 1p on off-peak rates (only applicable to those leasing a car through Octopus EV).

 Destination charging